glp-92/Java-SpringBoot-Backend/APIGateway/Readme.md

     | Method | Checks method of the request (GET, POST...) to allow redirect |
     | Query | Query params must appear to allow redirect |
     | Cookie | Checks if some cookie is present to allow redirect |
 - Filters to manipulate the http request or response or rewrite request path.
-Global filters are commonly used for loggin.
+Global filters are commonly used for logging requests.
 Here AbstractGatewayFilterFactory is used to match only some requests, and check Jwt Token validation to continue the chain.

 ### Future Improvements: